muditbac/Optimization-Methods-In-Finance/README.md

 # Optimization Methods In Finance
 This repository contains the code and results of Optimization Methods in Finance course at IIT Kharagpur

-## Dataset
-We extracted data from `pandas_datareader` for following stocks:
-- SBIN.NS'
-- HDFCBANK.NS
-- ASIANPAINT.NS
-- ACC.NS
-- HCLTECH.NS
-- YESBANK.NS
-- KOTAKBANK.NS
-- WIPRO.BO
-- MARUTI.BO
-- ITC.BO
-- COALINDIA.BO
-- BHARTIARTL.BO

 ## MeanVarianceModel.ipynb
-- This notebook calculates rate of returns of 10 indian stocks and presents classical **Markovitz Mean-Variance Model** on them.
+- This notebook calculates rate of returns of 12 indian stocks and presents classical **Markovitz Mean-Variance Model** on them.
 This also presents a variant of model with returns constraint.
 We have also plotted optimal frontier of the model by showing tradeoff between rate of returns and risk.
 - We depict **Two Fund Theorem** that 'Any two optimal porftolio generates the optimal frontiers'.
 We then use this theorem to generate the same optimal frontier.
 - We then show the **Capital Asset Pricing Model** and the **Market Capital Line** for the set of stocks.